 These events will provide you with the extra knowledge you need to identify, engage, and work effectlively with young carers and their families.
-They will focus on four key areas; young carers affected by Parental Substance Misuse, young carers affected by HIV, young carers affected by Parental Mental Ill Health and providing Culturally Inclusive Services for young carers and their families.
+They will focus on four key areas; young carers affected by Parental Substance Misuse, young carers affected by HIV, young carers affected by Parental Mental Ill Health and providing BME Services for young carers and their families.
 The day will be split between a joint morning presentation and an afternoon in-depth workshop of your choice, which will focus on one of the four specialised areas.

 Aim of the Day:

 To share learning and practice, to enable services to indentify and support young carers providing information, resources and practice guidance.
 To raise awareness of and to better understand specific issues raised by young carers and their families such as stigma and disclosure.
 These events are informed by our learning and resources and will include both national and local practice.